 - Security Features: Camera, light, alarm, 2-way speakers

 With a communication range of up to 1,000 feet between each sensor and receiver, the 1byone Driveway Alarm can be used on the largest of lots.
 The PIR sensor detects movement within 24 feet of its angled eyes and alerts you using one of three alert options, which are a combination of light and sound.
 Plus, you have a choice of 36 chimes.

 Easy to install, the 1byone can be expanded with up to five wireless sensors.
 An improved infrared detection chip design makes it more reliable in harsh weather and reduces false alarms caused by wind and rain.

 The sensor has up to a quarter-mile of transmission and a detection range of up to 50 feet with an adjustable sensitivity setting.
-Expandable with up to four sensors, you also can adjust this system through its four volume levels and 35 melodies.
-You can even match a melody with a specific sensor, so you know exactly which area is detecting motion.
+Expandable with up to 32 sensors, this system can also be adjusted through its four volume levels and 35 melodies.
+You can even match a melody with a specific sensor so you know exactly which area is detecting motion.
 Plus, it doesn’t hurt that the kit is easy to install and can be set up and running in minutes.